Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 A boost for senior citizens

-Senior citizens would receive a $4,000 increase to their standard deduction from 2025 through 2028, according to the Ways and Means Committee plan.
+Senior citizens would receive a $4,000 increase to their standard deduction from 2025 through 2028, according to the package.
 But the benefit would start to phase out for individuals with incomes of more than $75,000 and couples with incomes double that amount.

 This measure is aimed at fulfilling Trump’s promise to end taxes on Social Security benefits since lawmakers cannot include such a measure under the rules of budget reconciliation, which Republicans are using to advance the package without Democratic support in the Senate.